 The Asheville Fire Department is excited to announce a partnership with Black Mountain-based Paws & Effect to integrate a facility dog, Denali, into one of its local fire stations.

 Traditionally, dogs were used to provide companionship and safety for horses used to transport equipment from a station to a fire.
 While horses are no longer a day-to-day necessity for firefighters, dogs remained a cultural touchstone and common component of firefighter’s station life.
 Following similar efforts in Fairfax, Va., and Toledo, Ohio, a casual conversation between Asheville firefighters drove an effort to integrate a public facing facility dog into a fire station here.
-Favorable surveys were received from Station 7 over the summer, ensuring that they could provide a facility dog regular handlers across shifts, consistent opportunity for exercise and socialization, all without impacting firefighters’ primary responsibilities.
+Favorable surveys were received from a local fire station over the summer, ensuring that they could provide a facility dog regular handlers across shifts, consistent opportunity for exercise and socialization, all without impacting firefighters’ primary responsibilities.

 “We were interested in a dog that was friendly, well-mannered, easy to train and happy to engage with all firefighters across shifts,” said AFD Project Liaison Jessica Willis.
 “We were fortunate to identify Paws & Effect, which was able to accommodate our request.”

 Founded in 2006 and headquartered in Des Moines, Iowa, Paws & Effect raises, trains and places service dogs with disabled people who have complex disabilities.
 As is typical, however, some dogs are deemed unsuitable for service work, which was the circumstance for Denali.